 In general, any type of anxiety can be a very overwhelming and isolating experience, so being around and interacting with other people is an excellent way to find comfort and better process your emotions.
 Being around others can also more easily enable coordination, organization and commiseration.
 When you are around other people you can share your concerns with, it can make those worries feel less large and terrifying.
 It is also an excellent way to coordinate future climate collaborations.
 Making like-minded friends can add purpose and comfort to your life, which is both grounding and reassuring.

 Laugh a Little

-Dealing with serious topics can often feel heavy and quite nerve-wracking, but a little bit of humour can go a long way.
+Dealing with serious topics can often feel heavy and quite nerve-wracking, but a little bit of humor can go a long way.
 From time to time, making light of serious situations can be a great way to lighten the mood and better absorb and tackle the situation.
 There are some great skits, TV series and movies about climate change.
 The Netflix series Don’t Look Up is a particularly popular option, and has gotten a lot of international media attention.